tom-krieger/cis_security_hardening/README.md

 The compliance tules have been implemented without or very limited testing.
 Please report problems or creste pull requests to improve the Suse SLES compliance code.

+### Issues with CISCAT scanner

+* CISCAT scanner for Ubuntu 20.04 LTS STIG false positives:
+  * reports a not correct configured TMOUT setting but running the check task from the benchmark reports PASSED.
+  * reports that not all audit log files re not read or write-accessible by unauthorized users which seems to be caused by a `lost+found` directory with permissions 0700
+  * reports that audit log directory is not set 0750 or more restrictive but it is 0750
+  * reports that not all system command files are group-owned by root but the check searches for all files and not only these not having permissions /2000

 ## Credits